angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 - **Sphere-Like Ability:** Fate sphere (Curse (word) talent)
 - **Radiant Boon:** Once per day, as a standard action, the user can create a field of wild magic 300 feet across (see the [Wild Magic](http://spheresofpower.wikidot.com/wild-magic) page for more information).
 All spells cast within this field gain a 100% chance of triggering wild magic.
 Abilities that can alter wild magic chance function normally.
 This field lasts for 6d10 minutes.
 **Legendary Item Abilities**
+- **Legendary Fortification:** When a critical hit or sneak attack is scored against a creature wearing an item with this ability, the wearer can expend one use of legendary power to negate the critical hit or sneak attack and instead take normal damage.
+Only armor, shields, and worn items can have this ability.
+- **Perfect Surge:** This item’s legendary surge can apply to any d20 roll.
+The surge adds a further +2 bonus when applied to one of the types of rolls initially chosen for it.
+A legendary item must be a major artifact to have this ability.
+- **Powerful (x3)**: An item with this ability has two additional uses of legendary power per day.
+This ability can be taken up to three times.
+The item must be a minor or major artifact to take this a second time, and a major artifact to take this a third time.
+This is a persistent ability.
+- **Rejuvenating:** The bearer of this item can expend uses of legendary power to rejuvenate her body.
+As a standard action, she can expend one use of legendary power to heal herself of 10 points of damage per mythic tier she possesses.
+Alternatively, as a standard action she can expend two uses of legendary power to remove a single condition affecting her.
+A legendary item must be a minor or major artifact to have this ability.
 ### Tactics
 #### Before Combat
 “Dolly” is the true mastermind behind the corruption of the temple of Sarenrae.
 Her aim, however, was always to manipulate her “son” and magnum opus of tragedy and horror into seeing the scene before him.
 As the Adventurers fight her enthralled priests, she takes great glee in the senseless slaughter of corrupted innocents, but does not participate unless attacked.